ShobaS/Daily-Log/log.md

 Day 46:
 Worked on Camper Leaderboard challenge and also accordion task using JS.
 Planning to finish the leaderboard challenge by tommorrow.

+Day 47:
+Completed the Camper challenge.
+Nothing much.
+Planning to learn promises in some depth.
+Have to start the next challenge.